HarvyDoshi/GoogleAppsFinanceTracker/Readme.md

 ```
 Hugging Face deployment is one Docker build — secrets (`GCP_CREDENTIALS_B64`, `GMAIL_TOKEN_B64`, `SHEETS_TOKEN_B64`) go in Space settings, and `generate_secrets.py` produces them all in one shot.
 ---
-## Judging Criteria — How We Mapped to It
 | Criterion | What we built |
 |---|---|
 | **Environment Innovation (40%)** | Federated multi-source retrieval + zero-knowledge SWM; schema-drift curriculum; 7-component reward stack with explicit anti-hack guard |